ParallelUniverseProgrammer/MovieBot/README.md

 - **Constraints** — runtime sweet spots, language, content warnings
 - **Anti‑preferences** — what to avoid (e.g. shaky‑cam, found footage)

-You can query and update preferences naturally:
+You can query and update preferences:
 ```bash
 @MovieBot "What genres do we like for horror movies?"
 @MovieBot "Add Pedro Pascal to our favorite actors"